 Let’s review what you have so far:

-- 1A color wheel that maps out the dominant colors in your image (Adobe Color).
+- 1A color wheel that maps out the color in your image.

-- 2A color abstract of your image – the color viewers see on first sight and the psychological impression in their subconscious.
+- 2A color abstract - the impression viewers get when they see the image

-Based on the color analysis with the color wheel, you can adjust individual colors so it matches more closely to one of the color harmony rules.
+Based on the color analysis with color wheel, you can adjust the individual color so it matches more closely to a color harmony rule.

 Any color adjustments should be subtle and subtlety is what you need to bear in mind ALL the time.

-E.g. you can adjust the blue color of the sky to the colors adjacent to blue in the color wheel, but you can’t change it to the opposite color like orange!
+E.g. you can adjust the blue color of the sky to color adjacent to blue in the color wheel, but you can’t change it to the opposite color like orange!

-In this section, you’re going to learn how to adjust colors in your image so they are more harmonious.
+In this section, you’re going to learn how to adjust color with different tools in Photoshop.

 But first, you need to consider this…